emre-ergun/mdbook-rust/src/core-concepts/ownership.md

 1. Each value in Rust has a variable that is called its owner.
 2. There can only be one owner at a time.
-3. When the owner goes out of scope, the vaule will be dropped.
+3. When the owner goes out of scope, the value will be dropped.

-## Which Proplems Ownership solves?
+## Which Problems Ownership solves?

 1. Memory/Resource Leaks
 2. Double free